Highlights of Germany | Gothic Germany

 Magdeburg Cathedral

-The Cathedral of Magdeburg is a Protestant cathedral in Magdeburg, a central German city on the Elbe River.
-It is the oldest Gothic cathedral in Germany and one of the tallest cathedrals in eastern Germany with its steeples being around 100 metres tall.
-The first church was built in 937 on the location of the current cathedral but burnt down in a fire in 1207.
-However, the site remains home to the grave of Emperor Otto I the Great, the German King and Holy Roman Emperor.
+The Cathedral of Magdeburg, situated in the central German city on the Elbe River, stands as the oldest Gothic cathedral in Germany and boasts one of the tallest spires in eastern Germany, reaching around 100 meters in height.
+Originally established in 937, the cathedral’s first iteration succumbed to a devastating fire in 1207.
+Despite this setback, the site remains a significant location housing the tomb of Emperor Otto I, the Great German King and Holy Roman Emperor.

 five wise and the five foolish virgins,